ualbertalib/defaultManuscript/readme.md

 # Manuscript (Default child theme)

 A clean, simple theme with a boxed layout that mimics a paper document.
+This forked version of the defaultManuscript removes the author Biographies in the templates/frontend/objects/article_details.tpl file

 ## Installation